BurcinSayin/ButterflyValley/Location/Inner_Sea/Vanguard_City.md

 # Vanguard City

 ## Overview
 Vanguard City stands as the grand capital of the world, a gleaming metropolis that embodies the ideals and achievements of the Eternal Vanguard.
-Founded in -4500 BV (Before Vanguard), it has grown from a center of trade and learning into the undisputed heart of civilization in the Inner Sea region.
+Officialy founded in 1 AV (After Vanguard) marking the start of Vanguard Calendar, it has grown from a center of trade and learning into the undisputed heart of civilization in the Inner Sea region.

 ## Architecture and Infrastructure
 The city is a testament to the Vanguard's principles of social welfare, hard work, and justice.
 Its architecture blends practicality with beauty, featuring: